 Most Expensive BMX Bikes

 Check out below some of the most expensive complete trick bikes that some of the finest manufacturers have to offer.

-On the front end, you’ll find the CLiQ Citizen carbon fork combined with Addict 8″ bars and CNC alloy top load stem for nimble and precise steering characteristics.
+You’ll find the CLiQ Citizen carbon fork on the front end combined with Addict 8″ bars and a CNC alloy top load stem for nimble and precise steering characteristics.